 Registration and Costs

 Design Discovery is first-come, first-served, and space is limited.
 All registration forms should be submitted by May 15.
 Anyone considering registering after this date should call the Mississippi State University School of Architecture first to see if space is still available.

 The cost of the program includes instruction by faculty and counselors, a t-shirt, supplies that the student will receive throughout the week, and university fees for health services, equipment, facilities, and libraries.

 Toyota Wellspring Education Fund

-Full scholarships are available for students attending Mississippi public schools in Lee, Pontotoc, and Union Counties through the Create Foundation’s Toyota Wellsprings Education Fund.
+Full scholarships have been available in the past for students attending Mississippi public schools in Lee, Pontotoc, and Union Counties through the Create Foundation’s Toyota Wellsprings Education Fund.
 Please contact us to inquire.

 Johnson-McAdams Design Discovery Camp Scholarship

 Applicants must be from Leflore County, Mississippi; be sixteen years of age or older; and be genuinely interested in a career in architecture and related disciplines.
 Minority students and other under-represented populations will also be considered.
 This scholarship funds four students to attend this seven-day summer workshop.
 Each scholarship will pay for all costs (except for one meal) of the selected participants' meals, lodging, and supplies.

 Eligible students should contact the School of Architecture to request a scholarship application.

 Room and Board

 Both male and female students must stay in an MSU residence hall.
 The residence halls will be supervised by the counselors who will be assisting throughout the week as well as by trained MSU residence hall assistants.
 Meals will be provided by the School of Architecture; one meal will be at the student’s own expense during a walking tour of downtown.
 Note: If food allergies or dietary restrictions are not listed on your application, the School of Architecture will not be able to accommodate.
 Roommate requests may be made at the time of application or at any time prior to registration deadline.
 No room assignment may be changed after 5 p.m. on May 31.
 All students MUST bring a pillow, bed-linens, and towels.

 Program of Events

 - Registration at School of Architecture: 3-5 pm: Top Floor, Giles Hall